Risk Aggregation under Dependence Uncertainty and an Order Constraint: Risk measure and probability bounds

 To investigate the worst-case value of tail risk measures, we use the notion of $p$-concentration, characterized by \cite{WZ20}.
 A random vector $(X,Y)$ is \emph{$p$-concentrated} if $X$ and $Y$ share a common $p$-tail event of probability $1-p$.
 Intuitively, for $p$ close to 1, $p$-concentrated risks will cause simultaneous large losses if the corresponding $p$-tail event happens.

 There is an important connection between $p$-concentration and the worst-case risk aggregation of a $p$-tail risk measure.
-In the unconstrained setting (i.e., without the order constraint), if $\rho$ is a monotone $p$-tail risk measure, the worst-case value of $\rho$ can be attained by $p$-concentrated risks (Theorem 4.1 of \cite{LW20}).
-Therefore, it suffices to look at the tail risk of each marginal distribution when we calculate the worst-case value of $\rho$.
+In the unconstrained setting (i.e., without the order constraint), if $\rho$ is a monotone $p$-tail risk measure, the worst-case value of $\rho$ can be attained by $p$-concentrated risks (Theorem 3 of \cite{LW20}).
+Earlier results of this type for VaR are Theorem 4.6 of \cite{BJW14} and Theorem 4 of \cite{bernard2017value}.
+Therefore, in the unconstrained setting, it suffices to look at the tail risk of each marginal distribution when we calculate the worst-case value of $\rho$.
 Moreover, if the generator $\rho^*$ of $\rho$ is $\le_{\rm cv}$-consistent, by \eqref{eq:RW1}, the worst-case value of $\rho$ is attained when the upper tail risks are countermonotonic.

 The following theorem studies the worst-case value of tail risk measures with the order constraint.
 We show that, if $(\rho,\rho^*)$ is a monotone $p$-tail pair of risk measures and $\rho^*$ is $\le_{\rm cv}$-consistent, the worst-case value of $\rho$ with the order constraint can also be attained by $p$-concentrated risks, and it is attained when the upper tail risks are DL-coupled.
-This result can be seen as parallel to \citet[Theorem 4.1]{LW20}, which does not have the order constraint.
+This result can be seen as parallel to \citet[Theorem 3]{LW20}, which does not have the order constraint.
 However, the proof is quite different, and the strong stochastic order in Section \ref{sec4} through Corollary \ref{coro:1} is crucial for this result.

 \begin{theorem} Suppose that $F\le_{\rm st} G$, $p\in (0,1)$, $(\rho,\rho^*)$ is a $p$-tail pair of risk measure, and $\rho^*$ is monotone and $\le_{\rm cv}$-consistent.
 We have

 where $(X,Y)\sim D_*^{F^{[p,1]},G^{[p,1]}}$. \end{theorem}